-If BadgerCare Plus and/or FPOS is successfully recertified through an administrative renewal, the member will be sent an administrative renewal letter with an attached case summary.
-The member must review the information on the case summary and report if any of the information is incorrect within 30 days of the mailing date on the letter.
-The member has the option to make changes on the summary and mail or fax it to his or her agency or to call his or her agency to report changes.
-When changes are applied to the case, a Notice of Decision will be sent and will include the message "Your health care renewal has been completed."
+Cases that have a successful administrative renewal will have health care or FPOS eligibility redetermined and will be recertified for a new 12 month certification period.
+The member will be sent a letter notifying them that their eligibility has been renewed, along with a case summary.
+The member must review the information on the case summary and report if any of the information is incorrect within 30 days of the mailing date.
+The member can make the changes on the summary and mail or fax it to their agency, or they can report their changes through ACCESS or by phone.
 If all of the information on the case summary is correct, the member will not need to take any other action.
+The member will be sent a Notice of Decision.